HE Academic Misconduct Policy

 11.3.
 A new allegation of an assessment offence which is brought to the attention of the Academic Office after 20 working days have passed since the original submission (or extended) deadline can only be progressed if new evidence which leads to the allegation emerges that was not previously available.
 The Academic Office must be satisfied that a case for progressing the allegation exists, based only on the new evidence.

 11.4.
-If the behaviour of a student becomes threatening or abusive during Stage 1 or Stage 2 of the process detailed below, then the Head of Academy HE or Panel Chair respectively is empowered to suspend the process and refer the matter to the Principal under the disciplinary procedures contained within the Rules, Regulations and Procedures for Students.
+If the behaviour of a student becomes threatening or abusive during Stage 1 or Stage 2 of the process detailed below, then the Head of Curriculum HE or Panel Chair respectively is empowered to suspend the process and refer the matter to the Principal under the disciplinary procedures contained within the Rules, Regulations and Procedures for Students.
 The process may resume later, pending the outcome of the disciplinary process.

 12. Initial scrutiny of an allegation